Check The BookUP on Facebook for the latest news.

 The BookUP promotes “long-form reading in a short-form world.”
-It was inspired by the silent Reading Party in Seattle which has become very popular.
+It was inspired by the silent Reading Party in Seattle which has become very popular there.
 The idea is simple.
 People show up at a designated place that also serves drinks and food.
-Everyone sips, noshes and reads to themselves.
+Everyone sips, noshes, and reads to themselves.
 It’s B.Y.O.B.
 (Bring Your Own Book)

 2. What made you decide to do this?

 I’m truly saddened by the number of times I hear people say “I never read books.”
 Or “I just don’t have time to read a book.”
 Everyone seems to have time to tweet, blog, post, text, email and yak on cell phones.